siom79/japicmp/README.md

 * [Version 0.2.0](https://github.com/siom79/japicmp/releases/tag/japicmp-base-0.2.0)
 	* Changes:
-		* added support for the comparison of constructors, implemented interfaces, the superclass and fields
+		* added support for the comparison of constructors, implemented interfaces, superclass and fields
 		* added support for the comparison of modifiers (access, final, static, abstract)
 		* added support for the synthetic attribute for classes, methods, constructors and fields
 * [Version 0.1.1](https://github.com/siom79/japicmp/releases/tag/japicmp-base-0.1.1)